Tubbz-alt/Intel-Pattern-Matching-Technology/README.md

 ## About the Intel® Curie™ Pattern Matching Engine

-The Pattern Matching Engine (PME) is a parralel data recognition engine with the following features:
+The Pattern Matching Engine (PME) is a parallel data recognition engine with the following features:
 + 128 parallel Processing Elements (PE) each with"

   	- 128 byte input vector